suhayryz/sentiment_sarcasm/README.md

 # sentiment_sarcasm
-## Sentiment Analysis (SA) with sarcasm detection for bi-lingual Malay and English
+## Sentiment Analysis (SA) with sarcasm detection for bilingual Malay and English

 ### Paper published: